 If you use our ‘Live chat’ Service, the following information is collected: your name, username/password, date of birth, postcode, email address and content of the livechat session.

 We may collect information about you in a number of ways.
-These being CCTV Images of people who visit Stanleybet premises or staff who work in Stanleybet premises.
+These being CCTV Images of people who visit the authorised shop premises or staff who work in these premises.
 The CCTV images will not be shared with any other person or organisation, unless you have given your consent or if we are allowed by law, (for example, to prevent or detect crime).
-We may also use the images to identify people who are subject to exclusion or otherwise present risk of money laundering.
+We may also use the images to identify people who are subject to exclusion or otherwise present risk of money laundering and terrorist financing.

 We may seek to establish your age, if we believe you should not be in our premises.
 We do not seek to offend you but must record this information so that we can demonstrate that we have complied with our age verification process.

 We use the information you provide to us to process your application for employment.
-Information about unsuccessful applicants will be retained in accordance with our retention policy.
+Information about unsuccessful applicants will be retained for six months in accordance with our retention policy.

 Your personal information is processed to meet the conditions of your employment contract and will be kept for the duration of your employment.
 If you leave our employment, your information is kept in line with our retention policy.
 We may share your personal information with your future employer if required by law or requested by you.

 Your information is used to manage the provision of goods and services to us.
 Depending upon the nature of the service, this may include the use of personal information to identify and verify the owners of a business, as may be required by law prior to establishing a business relationship.

 If you enter competitions or take part in promotions, we will collect information from you to be able to process your competition entry or application.
 Only when you have indicated that you would like to receive future promotional material will we retain your personal information for this purpose.
 If you have indicated that you would not like future promotional material, then the information will be deleted after the competition/promotion has ended.